This is it, ladies and gentlemen, what can I say except: Here is…

 Let me summarize it for you.
 Niles Crane has gotten himself into a snobby club called The Empire Club.
-There are 2 openings so he and Frasier go there to be auditioned along with other hopefuls.
+There are 2 openings so he and his brother Frasier go there to be auditioned along with other hopefuls.
 Frasier is selected and Niles is devastated.
-Seeing this, Frasier relinquishes his membership in favor of Niles; but Niles is not happy!
-He goes to the club, making a scene, saying he does not want their charity…meanwhile, Frasier is trying to get his attention, saying the Club made a mistake, mixed up their two names and he really did get in legitimately; but, Niles won’t shut up long enough to hear what Frasier is telling him, so he is unceremoniously thrown out!
+Seeing how devastated Niles is, Frasier relinquishes his membership in favor of Niles; but Niles is not happy!
+He doesn’t want charity!
+He goes to the club, making a scene, saying he does not want their charity…meanwhile, Frasier is trying to get his attention, it seems the Club made a mistake, mixed up their two names and Niles really did get in; but, Niles won’t shut up long enough to hear what Frasier is telling him, so he is unceremoniously thrown out by the Club bouncer!
 “Niles,” says Frasier, “I was trying to tell you, you actually got in!”
-Of course, now the irony is, after he insulted everyone in the club, they won’t let him back in.
+Of course, now the irony is, it’s too late for him to redeem himself.

 Any opinions about Frasier Crane’s remedy?